LividJava/talespire-linux-uri/README.md

 **What does it do?**
 <br/>
-It first tests for a common mixup when the files were conceptuallized by Doskious and Adriannom, then tries to fix it to what MIME is looking for.

-If not one is found, it then proceeds onto the next script, that creates and sets up the actual files.
+It creates a `.desktop` file pointing to the `TaleSpireURIRelay.exe` executable, and runs it under the same prefix as TaleSpire.
+It will let you use `talespire://` URIs in Linux.

 Huge thanks to Doskious and Adriannom who put this whole thing together!